wp-plugins/tdo-mini-forms/Readme.txt

 Please check the Frequently Asked Questions for answers to many of the common issues that arise.

-If you are using the wp-cache or wp-super-cache plugins, please make sure that any page that uses a TDO Mini Forms form is **not** cached.
+If you are using the wp-cache or wp-super-cache plugins, please make sure that any page that uses a TDO Mini Forms form are **not** cached.
 If you cache the form it'll may contain an old "key" and will cause "Bad Data" error messages and also you will not be able to preview or see admin messages.

 If you are using any plugins that will execute PHP code within post content/title or custom field, it is recommended to disable them or at the very least make sure that moderation is enabled and all submissions are scanned for malicious code.
 PHP code and Javascript tags can be submitted as part of input to any part of the form, in some cases Wordpress will strip them out.
 But custom fields, especially, will not be filtered automatically (this can be desirable, for example if you want people to post snippets of javascript code).

 = Creating a Form =

-To start, go to "Form Manager and Options" menu under the main "TDO Mini Forms" menu in your admin dashboard.
+To start, go to "Options" menu under the main "TDO Mini Forms" menu in your admin dashboard.
 Make sure you've set a valid Default Author (who does not have publish rights).
 Go through the general options and make sure everything is okay.

 By default, TDO Mini Forms must have at least one form.
 You can have multiple forms, with various different options in your configuration.
 You can even copy an existing Form.
-The forms are listed at the top of this menu, so choose Form 1 if this is the first time you have configured TDO Mini Forms.
+When you visit any of the Form specific menus, the forms are listed at the top of this menu, so choose go to "Form Options" and select Form 1 if this is the first time you have configured TDO Mini Forms.
 Read through the options and configure as appropriate.
 You can automatically create a page on your blog to hold the form from here.

-Now move on to the Form Widgets.
+Now move on to the "Create".
 From here you can configure what is on the Form and how it is processed by dragging and dropping "widgets" from the "Available Widgets" pool to "Your Form" and then configuring the widgets by clicking on the left icon for the widget.
 It is important to remember that widgets are processed from top down, so they will appear on your form in that order and they will be executed in that order when the form input is previewed, validated and submitted.
 This can mean that one widget can overwrite a submitted posts settings from another widget (for example multiple Categories widgets can overwrite the default category and themselves).
 At this stage, try using the form and making sure it works the way you want.

 If you're happy with the generated Form and the submitted posts it creates, then you are finished.
 However if you want to tweak stuff, change some of the messages, re-arrange fields you can move onto the Form Hacker.
 You must be careful with the Form Hacker as it is quite powerful and there is very little debugging or error reporting going on.
 You can totally change how your Form appears and even behaves using the Form Hacker.
 See the following section "Using the Form Hacker" for more on using the Form Hacker.